highlight/highlight/blog-content/lw4-d5-tracing-sdk-support.md

 - **Python**: For the Python community, we've created auto-instrumentation support for popular frameworks like Django, Flask, and FastAPI, alongside common Python libraries.
 We currently support the `requests` library, Celery, Redis, Boto, Boto3, and SqlAlchemy.

-- **Node.js & Next.js**: The Node.js SDK has been upgraded to apply session and request data across related spans.
-We've integrated these new Node features into our Next.js endpoint wrappers to automatically instrument your Next.js endpoints.
+- **Node.js**: The Node.js SDK has been upgraded to apply session and request data across related spans.

+- **Next.js**: We've integrated our new Node.js features into our Next.js endpoint wrappers to automatically instrument your Next.js endpoints.
+We support Next.js 14, including ISR, SSR, and API endpoints for the Node.js runtime across both App and Page Routers.

 ## Why is this a big deal?